dhruvasagar/vim-pairify/README.md

 A simple plugin for pair completion such as () and [].
 Simply press
 <kbd>\<C-J></kbd> in insert mode and the plugin will identify the correct pair
 to be completed.
-It has support for nesting.
+It has support for nesting and multiline matching.

 ## Installation